-The only downside of the self-guided tour is discovering that the mural you are looking for has been painted over or, best case scenario, replaced!
-Street art is an ephemeral art so don’t be surprised if your favourite artwork has disappeared!
-Having said that, most of the big murals are commissioned therefore would take not weeks, but months or years before being replaced.
+The only downside of the self-guided tour is discovering that the mural you are looking for has been painted over or replaced in the best-case scenario!
+Street art is ephemeral art, so don’t be surprised if your favourite artwork has disappeared!
+Having said that, most of the big murals are commissioned therefore, it would take not weeks but months or years before being replaced.

 Where to find street art in Manchester?
 Northern Quarter

-Manchester’s Northern Quarter is where street art is concentrated.
+Manchester’s Northern Quarter is where most of Manchester’s street art is concentrated.
 You will find street art everywhere: massive murals on the side of buildings, more modest ones on walls, on pavements, on wheelie bins or more subtly on the shutters of shops.
 The neighbourhood, located in the northern part of the city, is characterised by red bricks from its industrial past.
-The area has a New York vibe, and it is often used as a filming location.
+The area has a New York vibe and is often used as a filming location.